consiglionazionaledellericerche/jscontact-tools/README.md

 14. Categories appear in the "categories" map according to the values of the PREF parameter of the CATEGORIES properties.

 15. Members appear n the "members" map according to the values of the PREF parameter of the MEMBER properties.

+16. JSContact UTCDateTime type is mapped onto Java Calendar.

+<a name="vcard-conversion"></a>
+## JSContact Conversion

+At present, the following converting methods are available:

+*   JSContact2JCard
+    *   String convertToJson(List<JSContact> jsContacts)
+    *   JsonNode convertToJsonNode(List<JSContact> jsContacts)
+*   JSContact2VCard
+    *   String convertToText(List<JSContact> jsContacts)
+*   JSContact2XCard
+    *   String convertToXml(List<JSContact> jsContacts)

+All the methods take in input a list of JSContact (JSCard or JSCardGroup) instances and can raise a `CardException`.
+`JsonNode` represents the root of `com.fasterxml.jackson.databind`.

+### Conversion Rules from JSContact to vCard

+1. An unmatched property is converted into a vCard element with prefix `X-JSCONTACT-`

 ### Conversion examples